DrAmbrishPhD/DrAmbrishPhD/README.md

 # Hi there, I'm Ambrish Singh 👋

 ## 👨‍💻 About Me
-I'm a researcher currently working in the RWE health outcomes domain.
+I'm a researcher currently working in the RWE health outcomes (HO) domain.
 With a deep passion for Health Economics and Outcomes Research (HEOR), I have over a decade of experience in the industry, including consulting, medical devices, and pharmaceuticals companies.

 ## 🌱 My Journey